moinulibr/database-questions/README.md

-# Database Related Interview Questions
+# Database Related Interview Question Lists
 ## 1. Basic Database Concepts
 1. What is a **Database**?
 2. What is a **DBMS**?